tbranyen/backbone.layoutmanager/README.md

 ### Asynchronous & Synchronous fetching ###

 The `fetch` method is overridden to get the contents of layouts and templates.
-If you can instantly get the contents (DOM/JST) you can simply return the contents inside the function.
+If you can instantly get the contents (DOM/JST) you can return the contents inside the function.

 ``` javascript